Cub11k/tgBotTemplate/README.md

 ## Usage

-The simplest way to run the bot is to use the `launch-polling` script.
+The simplest way to run the bot using long polling is to use the `launch-polling` script

 ```bash
 launch-polling <path-to-the-config-file>
 ```

-To get more details about the script, run it with the `--help` flag.
+To get more details about the script, run it with the `--help` flag

 ```bash
 launch-polling --help
 ```

-To run the bot using webhook, you'll have to adjust the module `mypackage:webhook` according to the web-framework used.
+To run the bot using webhook, you'll have to adjust the module `mypackage:webhook` according to the web-framework used

-After that, you can launch the app using the web-server of your choice, e.g. `gunicorn`.
+After that, you can launch the app using the web-server of your choice, e.g. `gunicorn`

 ```bash
 gunicorn 'mypackage:webhook_app()' --bind=$HOST:$PORT --workers-class=$WORKERS_CLASS